Ask Umbra: I can’t get off the floor. What do I do?

 I have always believed that relationships with the people in your life are important above all else.
 My post-election research has only confirmed that those relationships are the foundation upon which civic engagement and effective advocacy is built.
 And I’d imagine you’re not going to meet many people from your current floor-hugging stance.

 That’s why I’m recommending a 21-Day Apathy Detox to all Umbra readers, old and new — not so much as a cure-all, but as a preliminary treatment for the angst you’re currently experiencing.
 If you read any of these community-building tips and think, “yep, I could do that,” you can “opt in” — commit to doing something you feel passionate about, and Grist will follow up to ask how it’s going.
-Because — again — with change this big, you shouldn’t have to go it alone.
+Because with change this big, you shouldn’t have to go it alone.

-I hope it will be of as much of use to you as it was to me.
+I hope the advice will be as useful to you as it was to me.

 Umbra

 P.S.
-I might be new but I’m still taking questions, y’all — feel free to jump in and Ask Umbra anything you want about making your home, your community, your country, or your world a better place.
+I might be new, but I’m still taking questions, y’all — feel free to jump in and Ask Umbra anything you want about making your home, your community, your country, or your world a better place.
 I’ll get back to you ASAP.

 In the meantime, please follow our detox guide — and, if you’re so inclined, sign up to get it in your inbox.